LEARNAcademy/syllabus/cat-tinder/frontend/hooks.md

 ## Overview
 - Refactor your code to include React Hooks using functional components

+//Suggestion: Make sure the class has completed the previous 3 tutorials prior to giving your lecture on hooks:
+1. Cat Tinder Introduction and Wireframes
+2. Cat Tinder Testing with Jest and Enzyme
+3. Cat Tinder Index Component//

 ## Learning Objectives
 - Update class components to be functional components
 - Using React Hooks useState and useEffect